What's the Clarke Nursing Difference? Click here to find out.

 The baccalaureate degree in nursing prepares men and women for academic eligibility for licensure as registered nurses and, after licensure, for functioning as professional nurses in a variety of settings, including community agencies, clinics, extended care facilities, schools, industry, and hospitals.
 Graduates also have the academic foundation necessary to pursue graduate study and clinical specialization.

 The nursing program is approved by the Iowa Board of Nursing.
-The baccalaurate and master of science in nursing programs at Clarke University are accredited by the Commission on Collegiate Nursing Education, One DuPont Circle, NW, Suite 530, Washington, DC, 20036-1120, (202)887-6791.
+The baccalaurate in nursing and Doctor of Nursing Practice at Clarke University are accredited by the Commission on Collegiate Nursing Education, One DuPont Circle, NW, Suite 530, Washington, DC, 20036-1120, (202)887-6791.